Skip to main content

 Video

 A secure version of Microsoft Copilot has been approved at McGill.
 Copilot is an AI chatbot tool integrated into Microsoft Edge and accessible from other browsers.
-If you want to try it, make sure you are using the Commercial Data Protection (secure) version, not the public version.
 Read more about using Copilot at McGill.

 Ethical use of generative AI